yao8839836/tcm_bert/README.md

 ## Data

-The Copyright of the dataset used in the paper belongs to [China Knowledge Centre for Engineering Sciences and Technology](http://zcy.ckcest.cn/tcm/).
+The Copyright holder of the dataset is [China Knowledge Centre for Engineering Sciences and Technology](http://zcy.ckcest.cn/tcm/).
 The dataset is for research use only.
+Any commercial use, sale, or other monetization is prohibited.

 Training, validation and test records are in ./TCMdata/train.txt, ./TCMdata/val.txt and ./TCMdata/test.txt